Effect of the near-proton-emission threshold resonance in $^{11}$B on the branching ratio of beta-delayed proton emission from $^{11}$Be: Abstract

 \section{Abstract}

-\textbf{Background:} Beta-delayed proton emission from neutron halo nuclei $^{11}$Be represents a rare decay process.
-The existence of the narrow resonance near the proton-emission threshold in $^{11}$B explains its unexpectedly high probability.
-However, the accurate value of the branching ratio remains challenging to determine.\\ \textbf{Purpose:} We aim to provide a microscopic potential model to determine the branching ratio for beta-delayed proton emission from $^{11}$Be.
-We focus on quantifying the influence of the narrow resonance near the proton emission threshold on the result of the branching ratio.\\ \textbf{Method:} We employ the Skyrme Hartree-Fock calculation within the potential model to obtain the branching ratio.
-We derive the single-particle potentials for the halo neutron and the emitting proton from the Skyrme Hartree-Fock calculation with minimal adjustment.
-As the resonance position is tightly linked to the potential depth, we can demonstrate quantitatively how variations in its location impact the outcome. \\ \textbf{Result:} Slight variations in the resonance position significantly impact the branching ratio, with the upper limit reaching the order of $10^{-5}$.\\ \textbf{Conclusion:} Experimental determination of the resonance energy, particularly whether it lies below $200$ keV, is crucial for determining the value of the branching ratio.
+Beta-delayed proton emission from neutron halo nuclei $^{11}\mathrm{Be}$ represents a rare decay process.
+The existence of the narrow resonance near the proton-emission threshold in $^{11}\mathrm{B}$ explains its unexpectedly high probability.
+However, the accurate value of the branching ratio remains challenging to determine.
+We aim to quantify the influence of the narrow resonance near the proton emission threshold on the result of the branching ratio.
+We employ the Skyrme Hartree-Fock calculation within the potential model to obtain the branching ratio.
+We derive the single-particle potentials for the halo neutron and the emitting proton with minimal adjustment.
+Slight variations in the resonance position significantly impact the branching ratio, with the upper limit reaching the order of $10^{-5}$.
+Experimental determination of the resonance energy, particularly whether it lies below $200$~keV, is crucial for determining the value of the branching ratio.